What will the course include?

 Equipment and/or Clothing:

-Black or blue plain jodhpurs, dark coloured College sweatshirt, long expository essays boots or jodhpur boots with heel and smooth sole, gloves, grooming kit.
+Black or blue plain jodhpurs, dark coloured College sweatshirt, long boots or jodhpur boots with heel and smooth sole, gloves, grooming kit.
 Approved hat BHS standard PAS 015 or BSEN1384 (3-point harness hats not accepted).
 Wellingtons or strong boots for yard work.
 No suede chaps, only leather gaiters permitted with jodhpur boots.
 Body protector – Level 4/5 for pole and jumping work.

 An obligatory uniform will be necessary at a cost of approximately £75.